Southwest, American delays hint at hard summer for travelers

 Now some are finding they don’t have enough people in key roles, including pilots.

-This week, as Southwest officials braced for crowded flights over the holiday weekend they offered to double pay for flight attendants and other employees who agree to extra work through Wednesday.
+As Southwest officials braced for crowded flights over the holiday weekend, they offered to double pay for flight attendants and other employees who agree to extra work through Wednesday.

 “The staffing shortage is across the board.
 On the pilot side, it's a training backlog," said Casey Murray, president of the Southwest Airlines Pilots Association.
 “Southwest came into the summer with very little margin.”